-Dear Chairman Khouri and Commissioners Dye, Maffei, Sola and Bentzel:
+Dear Chairman Maffei and Commissioners Dye, Khouri, Sola and Bentzel:

 The following report is submitted in accordance with Section 5 of the Inspector General Act of 1978, as amended.
-This report summarizes the activities of the Federal Maritime Commission (FMC) Office of Inspector General (OIG) for the period October 1, 2019 to March 31, 2020.
+This report summarizes the activities of the Federal Maritime Commission (FMC) Office of Inspector General (OIG) for the period October 1, 2020 to March 31, 2021.

-During this reporting period, the OIG completed three audits.
-Specifically, the OIG completed an audit of the Digital Accountability and Transparency Act of 2014 (A20-01), the FY 2019 annual financial statement audit (A20-02), and audit of the FMC's compliance with the Federal Information Security Management Act (A20-03).
-All of these audits are discussed in more detail in this report.
+During this reporting period, the OIG completed two audits, and initiated one new audit.
+Specifically, the OIG completed the fiscal year (FY) 2020 annual financial statement audit and audit of the FMC's compliance with the Federal Information Security Modernization Act (FISMA).
+The OIG also initiated the third of three required audits of the Digital Accountability and Transparency Act of 2014 (DATA Act).
+These audits are discussed in more detail in the enclosed report.

-The OIG continues to appreciate the cooperation and courtesies provided by the FMC's leadership and staff.
+The OIG continues to appreciate the cooperation and commitment to integrity and ethical values demonstrated by FMC's leadership and staff.